SERG-Delft/in4334-2021/README.md

 * [Never Work in Theory's TODO list](https://neverworkintheory.org/todo/).
 This list mostly contains papers on software analytics and empirical software engineering.
 * Any of the Machine Learning papers we discussed in [last year's edition of this seminar](https://gousios.org/courses/ml4se/), which was way more focused on ML.

-Note that two students cannot work on the same paper.
-The first students that picks the paper has the priority.
+Note that two teams cannot work on the same paper.
+The first team that picks the paper has the priority.

 The deadline of the presentation is the day of your presentation.
-I will assign students to slots randomly.
+I will assign teams to slots randomly.
 The deadline of the summary is the last day of the course.
 Feel free to ask for feedback before the deadline.

 Select your paper and pick your summary presentation day in our Google Spreadsheets.
 First come first served!
 See the link in our Mattermost.